stefan-hoeck/idris2-tutorial/src/Tutorial/Interfaces.md

 hock = MkUser (MkUserName "hock") (MkPassword "not telling")
 ```

-This is rather cumbersome, and some people might think this'd be too high
+This is rather cumbersome, and some people might think this to be too high
-a price to pay, just for an increase in type safety (I'd tend to disagree).
+a price to pay just for an increase in type safety (I'd tend to disagree).
 Luckily, we can get the convenience of string literals back very easily: